 Many of our red, fallow and sika deer will cast their antlers now, and some of the larger bucks and stags have already started.
 Despite some bleeding, the casting process is painless for the deer, and they often seem a bit surprised by the sudden loss of head weight.
 Antlers are usually cast within an hour or so of each other but some may drop a day or more apart, leaving the stag wandering around with only one antler attached.
 The newly-cast antler will be left where it falls and the wounds heal over quickly.
 Growth of the new antler will start immediately and by the end of the month you’ll see some of the larger stags with small velvety lumps on their heads.
 You may be fortunate enough to come across an antler while out walking and, in rare cases, even a pair together.
 Bear in mind, however, that the cast antler is bone and offers a valuable source of minerals to the deer as it re-grows it new antlers.
 Consequently, deer will often eat cast antlers, and you’d be helping them out if you didn’t collect too many.

 April can often be a bit of a slow month for birders, with many of the winter residents having left and the summer visitors having yet to arrive.
 It’s not uncommon to find a pair of great grey shrikes hanging around on southern heathlands, and cuckoos can turn up at any time.
-There’s a cacophony of birdsong now which continues late into the evening thanks to the longer days, and this is starting to include chiffchaffs.
+There’s a cacophony of birdsong now which continues late into the evening thanks to the longer days.
+Birds have an organ called a syrinx, from the Ancient Greek σύριγξ meaning “pan pipes”, that sits at the bottom of their trachea (wind pipe) and produces sound akin to the vocal cords we mammals posess.
+Birds, however, have a dual set of syrinx flaps that can be operated independently; allowing them to produce two different sounds at the same time.
+Moreover, many species have evolved air sacs that surround the syrinx, amplifying the sound, allowing even small birds to produce loud and richly complex songs.
+This month, this “natural concert” is starting to include chiffchaffs.
 These small olive-coloured warblers are resident in some of south of England and Wales, but many more arrive from the continent during March, migrating up the country during the spring and summer.
 Cetti’s warblers, woodlarks, tree pipits and meadow pipits also start making an appearance this month.

 Great crested grebes will be looking for nest sites and there are still plenty of opportunities to watch their entrancing courtship dances (see: February).
 Also by the water, mid-April marks the first kingfisher clutches being laid, and they will have several more broods during the summer.
 Kingfishers are more akin to sand martins in their nesting behaviour than other birds; rather than building nests in trees or among ground vegetation, they excavate a chamber in a riverbank.
 The courtship process begins early in the season, with some males beginning the wooing in February.
 At first, the male may behave aggressively towards any female present, but this soon subsides.
 Curiously, the courtship display – which consists of the male standing in a stretched upright position, with wings draped forward and head just above horizontal – is quite similar to the threat display, although it’s typically accompanied by soft whistling.
 During the next few days the frequency of courtship displays declines as the pair-bond becomes better established.
 The male will also chase his prospective mate while calling continually and will periodically present her with fish to show off his fishing skills, spotlighting how suitable a provider he would be for her young.